 There are some great mileage transfer offers from hotel chains and their affiliated credit cards.
 For example, the Starwood hotel chain lets you earn points that can be transferred to miles with over 20 different carriers.

-In fact, some travelers use the Starwood Preferred Guest American Express Card to earn these points, even without staying at their hotels.
+In fact, some travelers use the Starwood Preferred Guest American Express Card (a Money Crashers partner) to earn these points, even without staying at their hotels.
 Hilton, Hyatt, and other chains also offer the option to trade hotel points for airline miles, with various exchange rates.

 14. Concentrate Your Miles on Just a Few Programs